sez11a/liferay-docs/develop/commerce/articles/70-new-product-type.markdown

 -  Java class(es) handling your type's business logic

-Follow these steps to create a new product type:
+Follow these steps:

-1. Create a new module add a dependency on the `commerce.product.api` module to its `build.gradle` file.
+1. Create a new module and add a dependency on the `commerce.product.api` module to its `build.gradle` file.

 2. Implement the `com.liferay.commerce.product.type.CPType` interface.

-3. Create your product type's admin screen by implementing the `ScreenNavigationCategory` and `ScreenNavigationEntry` interfaces, and creating corresponding JSP files.
+3. Create your product type's admin screen by implementing the `ScreenNavigationCategory` and `ScreenNavigationEntry` interfaces.

-+$$$

-This tutorial covers the implementation of the interfaces involved.
-Writing the JSPs and any additional supporting code is outside the scope of this article.

-$$$
+4. Create JSP files to populate the admin screen, and provide whatever additional Java classes are necessary to support them.

 ## Defining the New Type [](id=defining-the-new-type)